SeriesOfUnlikelyExplanations/onward-blog/source/Sara-Quotes/index.md

 12. "We don't walk around with cats on our heads!"

 13. "I would be very sad if you showed my butt to everyone"

+14. "My wiggles are not coming out of my ears, they are coming out of my body"